thalassa-web/physical-barcode-reader-observer/README.md

          target: EventTarget
      }

-Currently, there is only two types :
+Currently, there is only four types :
-  - EAN_13 : When the barcode value is 13 digits
+  - EAN_13 : Only 13 digits + control key checking
+  - UPC_A : Only 12 digits + control key checking
+  - EAN_8 : Only 8 digits + control key checking
   - UNKNOWN

 To help you to avoid typing errors, I made an enum with some special keys :